To develop your dog!

 Why Is My Dog Resource Guarding?

-A dog that demonstrates avoidance, rapid ingestion or aggressive behaviour trie to communicate its insecurity to us.
+A dog that demonstrates avoidance, rapid ingestion, or aggressive behavior tries to communicate its insecurity to us.
 It is extremely important to respect his signals so as not to affect the bond between the owner and his dog and to solve the problem.

 In general, resource guarding is caused by the animal’s anticipation of having a resource he considers valuable removed.
 Depending on what he is protecting, the resource is a source of stress in his family or it has already been in the past.
 This is why the dog perceives its owner or someone else, as a threat.

-Depending on his predisposition, a dog who is very scared will have a fight, flight or freeze response.
+Depending on his predisposition, a very scared dog will have a fight, flight, or freeze response.
 For example, a dog that tends to attack when he is afraid is predisposed to show more signs of aggression when he anticipates having a resource taken away.

 What Influences Resource Guarding Behaviours in Dogs?

-A dog that develops resource guarding behaviour is influenced by several different factors.
-This includes the attitude of the owner, his approach and the way he interacts with his dog when he has a resource.
+A dog that develops resource-guarding behavior is influenced by several different factors.
+This includes the owner’s attitude, his approach, and how he interacts with his dog when he has a resource.

 A dog’s experiences and genetics will influence it to do resource guarding.
-For example, privileges, training methods, and access to resources will all influence a dog’s perception of developing this behaviour.
+For example, privileges, training methods, and access to resources will all influence a dog’s perception of developing this behavior.

 The privileges may be owners allowing the dog to eat from their plate, allowing him on furniture, and the frequency of physical and mental activity.
 It is not a question of prohibiting certain privileges, but of knowing how to react well to the reactions of their dog.